答案解析请参考文末

 miles per gallon.
 What was the average gas mileage, in miles per gallon, for the round trip?

-The point is the center of the circle circumscribed about
+is the center of the circle circumscribed about

 with